Prapthi564/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

 ## Lab Objectives

+In this lab, you will complete the following exercises:

 - Exercise 1: Add new users to Microsoft Entra ID
 - Exercise 2: Update Passwords for the new users
 - Exercise 3: Change and experience Load Balancing methods